coltongrainger/blog/_posts/2018-03-04-jupyter-notebook.md

 date: 2018-03-04
 ---

-How I use the Jupyter notebook, and kernel installation notes (on macOS).
+I treat Jupyter notebooks as if they were [journal entries](), and therefore have adopted a configuration with multiple kernels and jq-filters for version control.

-## Sage Installation
+## Sage Kernel Installation

-I compiled Sage from binary.
-Using the command `sage -n jupyter` was fine for opening the Jupyter notebook interface.
+In 2016, I compiled Sage from binary.
+I generally opened the Jupyter notebook interface with `sage -n jupyter`.

-Later, I realized I wanted `nbextensions` (namely, the [jupyter-vim-binding](https://github.com/lambdalisue/jupyter-vim-binding)) for all my Jupyter notebooks.
-(See [“Unofficial Jupyter Notebook Extensions — jupyter_contrib_nbextensions 0.4.0 documentation”](http://jupyter-contrib-nbextensions.readthedocs.io/en/latest/) Retrieved March 4, 2018.)
+By 2018, I realized I wanted `nbextensions` (namely, the [jupyter-vim-binding](https://github.com/lambdalisue/jupyter-vim-binding)) for all my Jupyter notebooks.
+(See [“Unofficial Jupyter Notebook Extensions — jupyter_contrib_nbextensions 0.4.0 documentation”](http://jupyter-contrib-nbextensions.readthedocs.io/en/latest/).)

 I discovered that Sage uses its own version of the Jupyter notebook, whence I needed to [install sagemath as a kernel in Jupyter](https://stackoverflow.com/questions/39296020/how-to-install-sagemath-kernel-in-jupyter).
-I followed [Samuel Lelièvre](https://stackoverflow.com/users/3827575/samuel-leli%c3%a8vre)'s edited process
+I followed [Samuel Lelièvre](https://stackoverflow.com/users/3827575/samuel-leli%c3%a8vre)'s advice
 ```
 sudo jupyter kernelspec install ./SageMath/local/share/jupyter/kernels/sagemath
 ```